 - Always think critically before acting online and learn to trust your intuition.
-Be on guard for phishing attempts (efforts to steal information like login or account details by pretending to be a trusted contact in an email, text, or other online communication). - If something feels too good to be true, it most likely is. - Make sure to be mindful to others and the environment you are in.
+Be on guard for phishing attempts (efforts to steal information like login or password details). - If something feels too good to be true, it most likely is. - Make sure to be mindful of others and the environment you are in.
 Look away from your own screen when others are talking to you.